NRLParticipation/NRL-Cookbook/docs/club-committee/survey-insights.md

 1. Create a findings matrix linking question clusters to insights, strength of evidence, and impacted programs.
 2. Draft audience-tailored narratives emphasising relevance, emotion, and required decisions.
 3. Build an action roadmap with quick wins, medium-term initiatives, and long-term experiments.
-4. Prepare a risk & opportunity register derived from survey sentiment.
+4. Prepare a risk and opportunity register derived from survey sentiment.
 5. Suggest storytelling assets (visuals, quotes, case studies) with prompts or descriptions.
 </WORKFLOW>